KDE/homerun/README_MODELS.md

-# Features of a SAL-friendly model
+# Features of a Home Run-friendly model

 ## Roles
 ### string label